turingschool/lesson_plans/ruby_02-web_applications_with_ruby/crud_sinatra.markdown

 ### Other Setup Things

 Want a better error page?
 What about a layout to connect your stylesheet?
-[Sinatra View Boilerplate](https://github.com/turingschool/challenges/blob/master/sinatra_view_boilerplate.markdown)?
+Check out the [Sinatra View Boilerplate](https://github.com/turingschool/challenges/blob/master/sinatra_view_boilerplate.markdown).

 ### Lecture